Python Interactive Guide - Step 3 Functions (10) - Generator Functions

 The Collatz sequence is a sequence of numbers that starts with a positive integer n and follows these rules until reaching 1:

-• If n is 1: Stop the process
+nis 1: Stop the process - If

 By repeating this procedure, it’s conjectured that any starting number will eventually reach 1 (the “Collatz Conjecture”).